 How to avoid steep Part D penalties

-If you sign up for a Part D plan after your IEP or SEP, a permanent penalty—potentially adding up to thousands of dollars over your lifetime—gets tacked on to your monthly premium.
+If you sign up for a Part D plan after your IEP or SEP, a permanent penalty—potentially adding up to thousands of dollars over your lifetime—may be added on to your monthly premium.
 The penalty amount can change each year as well.

 If you don't sign up for a prescription drug plan on time, and you don't have proof of creditable drug coverage, you also have to wait until the next open enrollment period (October 15–December 7 each year) to sign up.
-Your coverage starts shortly after you enroll (on January 1) and will include the premium penalty.
+Your coverage starts shortly after you enroll (on January 1) and may include the Part D late enrollment penalty.

 What's a premium?